 Have you been affected by this issue?
 Let us know in the comments.

-Anyway, this won't be an issue for people whose race is much darker skinned than those who are pasty white as long as they don't have tattoos on their wrists.
+Anyway, this won't be an issue for people with darker skin as long as they don't have tattoos on their wrists.
 Tattoo inks strongly absorb both green and IR light thus eliminating the ability to measure heart rate due to the changes in skin color normally associated with each pulse of fresh blood.

 does anyone think these watches will be accurate as in a doctors office !
 LOL if you believe that ! it'll be like visiting the kiosh ( HIGI) in shoprite store for the blood pressure test The HIGI station never gets it right they are way off